Japanese arms-export ban

+On 1 April 2014, the government of Prime Minister Shinzo Abe ended the ban on arms exports under the Three Principles on Arms Exports and set out the Three Principles on Transfer of Defense Equipment and Technology (防衛装備移転三原則) and the "Implementation Guidelines" for the new Three Principles according to the 2013 National Security Strategy of Japan adopted on 17 December 2013.

 History

 After World War II

 After the end of World War II, Japan exported some Mitsubishi Type 73 light truck (Kyū) jeeps to the Philippines and to South Vietnam.
 These vehicles were mostly provided through US foreign aid.

 Vietnam war

 During the Vietnam War in the 1960s, as in the Korean War of the 1950s, Japan supplied a substantial volume of materials to American forces.
 In 1966, a report from the Xinhua News Agency stated that as much as 92% of the napalm deployed in Vietnam was allegedly manufactured in Japan, with the Nippon Yushi Corporation, based in Aichi Prefecture, identified as the likely manufacturer.
 The company denied it was producing napalm, but the secretary-general of the plant's union stated that "almost anyone" could produce napalm using the chemicals produced by the company.

 Mainichi Shimbun found no proof that napalm bombs were being produced in Japan, but in 1966 the United States did ask for 4,000 Korean War-era napalm bombs at a former US Air Force base to be handed back.